MichaelvanLaar/mvlkss/README.md

 - **Everything listed in the PHP section of the [Kirby CMS Requirements](https://getkirby.com/docs/guide/quickstart#requirements)**
   Please note that for development purposes, you do not require any of the web servers listed in the requirements.
 Instead, utilize PHP’s built-in server when developing.
 However, one of the listed “real” webservers is essential when deploying the website.
 - **On the production server: [ImageMagick](https://imagemagick.org/) in its latest version**
+  ImageMagick is a better choice for server-side image processing than the GD library.
+It is especially needed to create AVIF files.
+Therefore, in Kirby’s `config.php` ImageMagick is set up be used as thumbs driver – except in `localhost` environments (where GDLib is used because ImageMagick can cause problems on Windows machines).
   ImageMagick is the better choice for server-side image processing as opposed to GD Library.
 It is mainly necessary to generate AVIF files.
 Therefore it is set in the `config.php` of PHP that ImageMagick should be used - except in `localhost` environments (there GDLib is used, because otherwise there are problems on Windows machines).
 - **On your development machine: [Composer](https://getcomposer.org/), a dependency manager for PHP**
   Make sure all platform requirements are met by running the command `composer check-platform-reqs` after successfully installing Composer.